 The Statement of Accounts contains estimated figures that are based on assumptions about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Uncertainties Effect if Actual Results Differ from Assumptions sions Liability - Police (Information from Actuary) Sensitivity of the defined benefit obligation to changes in n the significant actuarial assumptions: Change in assumption Im pact on Define d Benefit Oblig ation enange in desamption Impact on Defined Benefit Obligation % £ million Rate of discounting scheme liabilities 1/2% a year -9.6% -313.9 Rate of increase in salaries +1/2% a year 1.1% 37 Rate of increase in pensions / deferred revaluation +1⁄2% a year 9.0% 296 Life expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 2.6% 86.1 sions Liability - LGPS (Information from Actuary) The results shown in the report are sensitive to the assu assumptions on the present value of the funded defined In each case, only the assumption mentioned is altered, have assumed this will not change the salary inflation fig sensitivity of unfunded benefits on materiality grounds. ; all other assumptions re emain the same .
-For inflation, fo or example, Change in assumption Impact on Defined Benefit Obligation ation million 0 40/ 2.2 10 Adjustment to discount rate -0.1% p.a 2 Adjustment to salary increase rate +0.1% p.a 0.6 Adjustment to salary increase rate Adjustment to pension increase rate • 1.7 7 Adjustment to salary increase rate +0.1% p.a 7 -13
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability - Police (Information from Actuary)

+Sensitivity of the defined benefit obligation to changes in the significant actuarial assumptions:

+Impact on Defined Benefit Obligation Change in assumption % £ million Rate of discounting scheme liabilities 1⁄2% a year -9.5% -310 Rate of increase in salaries +1⁄2% a year 1.0% 40 Rate of increase in pensions / deferred revaluation $+\frac{1}{2}\%$ a year 7.5% 241 Life expectancy: each pensioner subject to longevity of an individual 1 further year you nger than assumed 2.5% 79

-Note 5 Events after the Reporting Period
+Opposite changes in the assumptions will produce approximately equal and opposite changes in the DBO.
+Doubling the changes in the assumptions will produce approximately double the change in the DBO.
+The sensitivities show the change in assumption in isolation.
+In practice such assumptions rarely change in isolation and given the interdependencies between the assumptions the impacts may offset to some extent.
+The weighted average duration of the defined benefit obligation is around 19 years for all schemes combined.

+Pensions Liability - LGPS (Information from Actuary)

+The results shown in the report are sensitive to the assumptions used.
+The approximate impact of changing the key assumptions on the present value of the funded defined benefit obligation as at 31 March 2017 is set out below.
+In each case, only the assumption mentioned is altered all other assumptions remain the same.
+For inflation, for example, we have assumed this will not change the salary inflation figure and will affect pension increases only.
+We have not included sensitivity of unfunded benefits on materiality grounds.

+Impact on Defined Benefit Obligation Change in assumption % £ million Adjustment to discount rate -0.1% p.a 2.2 10 Adjustment to salary increase rate +0.1% p.a 0.6 3 Adjustment to pension increase rate +0.1% p.a 1.7 8 Adjustment to mortality age rating assumption +1 -3.0 -13.6

+^{}A rating of +1 year means that members are assumed to follow the mortality pattern of the base table for an individual that is 1 year older than them.

+The provisions include estimates based on the experience of the claims history, whilst contingent liabilities cannot be quantified sufficiently to enable a realistic estimate of the amounts involved.

+NOTE 5: EVENTS AFTER THE REPORTING PERIOD

-The draft Statement of Accounts was authorised for issue by the Chief Financial Officer on 28 June 2017.
+The draft Statement of Accounts was authorised for issue by the Chief Financial Officer on 29 May 2018.
 There are no adjusting or non-adjusting events.